-For the tasks offloaded to ESs, i.e., $\rho_i = 1$, the $UE_i$ is associated with the ES, the machine translation tasks are offloaded to the ES for computation remotely.
-The transmit latency is expressed by
+For tasks offloaded to ESs, i.e., $\rho_i = 1$, the $U_i$ is associated with the ES, and the machine translation tasks are offloaded to the ES for remote computation.
+The transmit latency is given by:

-while the energy consumption of communication can be expressed by $E^{ut}_i=p_it^{ut}_i$.
-For the machine translation tasks performed remotely, the time latency can be further expressed by
+where the energy consumption of communication can be expressed as $E^{ut}_i=p_it^{ut}_i$.
+For the machine translation tasks performed remotely, the time latency can be further expressed as: